FOSSonTop/gamedev/godot/pong-2D/scene.md

 title: Scene Handling
 ---

+> [!NOTE]
+> The Assets should be downloaded before following this steps.

 <!-- use screenshots as much as possible -->

 1. Select 2D Scene node to create the parent node